huykingsofm/hks_pylib/README.md

 - `http`: A module is used to read and generate raw http packets.

 # How to build
 We are assuming that your code is running on the Python 3.7.1.
-If you meet any problems, even if with other versions, let [create an issue](https://github.com/huykingsofm/hks_pylib/issues) to notify our.
+If you meet any problems, even if with other versions, let [create an issue](https://github.com/huykingsofm/hks_pylib/issues) to notify us.
 We will solve them as quick as possible.

 ## Create Virtual Enviroment (optional but IMPORTANT)
 *If you had your own virtual enviroment, you can ignore this step.*

 You should create a virtual enviroment to avoid conflicting with other applications on your machine when installing our module.
 The virtual enviroment should be installed with [Python 3.7.1](https://www.python.org/downloads/release/python-371/) (you can use other Python versions but we can't ensure that unexpected errors will not appear suddenly).
 I highly recommend you to use [Anaconda](https://www.anaconda.com/products/individual) because its utilities.
 The command of creating virtual enviroment in Anaconda is:
 ```bash